IgorPeMartins/Adminator-admin-dashboard/README.md

 ### Getting Started
-In order to run **Adminator** on your local machine all what you need to do is to have the prerequisites stated below installed on your machine and follow the installation steps down below.
+In order to run **Animal Rescue Admin** on your local machine all what you need to do is to have the prerequisites stated below installed on your machine and follow the installation steps down below.

 #### Prerequisites
   - Node.js